BluFlameTech/bluflametech.github.io/_posts/2021-02-15-what-is-agile.md

 you wouldn't really be practicing Agile.
 You would be practicing something else and calling it "Agile."

 The defining values and principles of Agile are intentionally non-prescriptive.
 Agile isn't a process.
-It's a shared understanding of how teams and individuals work together for the purpose of consistently producing working software.
+It's a shared understanding that guides how teams and individuals work together for the purpose of consistently producing working software.
-How that is done is left to the organizations, teams and individuals who practice Agile.
-And to that end, an established Agile methodology can provide some great direction.
+The specific implementation is left to the organizations, teams and individuals who practice Agile.
+And to that end, an established
+Agile methodology can provide some great direction.